Server guide

 See here for handling these service events on the client side.

-The server can send events on its own at any moment, independently of any service method call:
+The server can send events on a channel at any moment, independently of any service method call:

 app.sendAppEvent('mychannel', 'myeventtype', args...)